Wood fibre: Construction material

+Wet-process boards are typically denser and have much stronger capilliary action to move water around.
+The dry process consumes less energy.

 Hydroculture

 Wood fibres can be used as a substrate in hydroponics.
 Wood wool (i.e. wood slivers) have been a substrate of choice since the earliest days of the hydroponics research.
 However, more recent research suggests that wood fibre can have detrimental effects on "plant growth regulators".

 Composites

 Wood fibres can be combined with thermoplastics to create strong, waterproof products for outdoor use, such as deck boards or outdoor furniture.